 - Write back and then we can swap addresses!

 Sometimes our lives can get hectic, so make sure to give your pal at least 2 weeks to write back.
 There’s no need to pepper their inbox with emails daily, so that when they finally get around to checking them they have 10 new messages from a total stranger.
-If they don’t write back within 2 weeks, you can attempt to contact us to either be re-paired with a new pen pal, or ask us to try to contact your pal.
+If they don’t write back within 2 weeks, follow up with them then.
 Sometimes emails get caught up in pesky spam folders, so your pen pal just might have missed your email.
 If it’s been a few weeks and you still haven’t heard from them, you can ask us to try to contact your pal, or head to the Pen Pal Limbo chat in our Discord server to see if anyone else in the same situation and might be a good match for you.

 If you’re a student or you work long hours, you might not want to send a letter every week – perhaps only once a month, or perhaps only one time.
 Make sure you’re honest and up front about the level of commitment you want to put into the relationship, and don’t take it personally if your pen pal doesn’t want a very committed relationship of letter writing – perhaps they just wanted some cool candy or coins from another country!
-If you were really hot and heavy for a very committed pen pal, you can always write to this person once, and then sign up again on the 15th of the next month for a new pal, or head to the Pen Pal Limbo chat.
+If you were really looking for a very committed pen pal, you can always write to this person once, and then sign up again the next month for a new pal, or head to the Pen Pal Limbo chat.
 You might have better luck!

 If your pen pal has been ignoring you, sending you short quick responses that don’t make sense, or just plain said something rude, speak up!
-Your pen pal is not a mind reader, and open and honest communication is vital to a good relationship.
+Open and honest communication is vital to a good relationship.
 Remember that this is an international pen pal club, so sometimes you might misunderstand one another if one or both of you are communicating in a language that isn’t your primary one.
 Expressions and tone can vary across cultures as well!
 So if you think there’s a misunderstanding, simply ask for clarification!

-Connect with your pen pal online as well as offline.
+5. Connect with your pen pal online as well as through snail mail.

-Sending mail around the globe can take weeks and sometimes even months to arrive at it’s destination, so try to reach out to your pal in other ways.
-Email, Twitter, Facebook, and Tumblr are all good examples of how you can make the connection online, or come hang out together in our Discord!
-You can also chat up other Iggles by using #IGGPPC to see who else is out there chatting in our community.
-Maybe you and your new pen pal can get to chatting in our forums!
-Or perhaps you can send them a friendly poke on Facebook!
-The possibilities are limitless.
+Sending mail around the globe can take weeks and sometimes even months to arrive at its destination, so try to reach out to your pal in other ways.
+Email, Twitter, Facebook, and Instagram are all good examples of how you can make the connection online, or come hang out together in our Discord!
+You can also chat up other community members by using #IGGPPC on social media and to find folks hanging discussing all the things they geek out about.
+The possibilities are limitless!